Berenika14/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+DOM known also as Document Object Model is the data representation of the objects that gives in or compromise the structure and content of a document on a web.

 2. What is an event?

+   HTML events are "things" that happen to HTML elements , some examples of HTML events are an HTML button was clicked or an HTML file has finished uploading.

 3. What is an event listener?

+Event listener is a procedure in JavaScript that waits for an event to occur .
+Event listeners allow us to add interactive functionality to HTML elements by listening to different events that take place in the page such as when the users click a button or press a key.

 4. Why would we convert a NodeList into an Array?

+a)We would convert a NodeList into an Array because it will allow to use advanced array methods b)NodeList can be live and DOM elements might be updated unexpectedly , so we convert it into an array to prevent unpredicted updates.

 5. What is a component?
+   Components are functions or lines of code that are reusable and independent.